pasinb/test-repo/readme.md

 # Terminology
 **remote**: A central server where all team members push and pull codes from.
-Github is an example of remote hosting service.
-When you cloned a repo, there will be one default remote named **origin**
+Github/BitBucker are examples of remote hosting service.
+When you cloned a repo, there will be a default remote named **origin**

-**branch**: A different versions of development.
+**branch**: A different independent lines of development.
 When a repo is created there will be one branch named **master**.
-We often have multiple branch like "master", "develop", "test-some-potentially-breaking-shits".
+We often have multiple branch like "master", "develop", "test-x-feature".
 Branch can be local (existing only on user's computer) or you set its upstream branch to sync with specific remote branch.

 **commit**: A version of the code.
 A commit is created after some changes to the code, it often have meaningful names like "Add x feature", "Delete unused file"